oddmayo/Obsidian-Vaults/University of Milan/Advanced Macroeconomics/Macro2 - Aggregate Demand.md

 - $r_t$ governs spending decisions

 ## The AD curve
-1. Monetary policyas given and study the determinants of aggregate demand
+1. Monetary policies given and study the determinants of aggregate demand
 ![[Pasted image 20220902200523.png]]

 2. Endogenize the $r_t$, outcome of Central Bank's decisions